You want smart political talk without the meltdowns?

 When I started in radio at a college radio station in Santa Barbara, California, there was a blind DJ, and I remember his name.

-And that was his name.
+It was Greg Drust, and that was his name.

 And at the time, you know, he was spinning records.

-And he'd be able to, you know, I guess through Braille at the time would be able to pull out the record.
+And he'd be able, you know, I guess through Braille at the time, would be able to pull out the record and became so familiar with the studio, he'd rack up whatever song he wanted to play next.

 He did it all by himself.

-And I told the guy, I said, I'm rejecting the books because you had static and the background in one, and sides three and four of this one cassette, the sound levels were muffled, and uh you gotta do it over again.
+And I told the guy, I said, I'm rejecting the books because you had static in the background in one.

 So he wrote a letter to the director at the time.

-He he really complained about me.
+He really complained about me.

-It sounds to me, as I listened to you, is you started life with a lot of difficulties and a lot of challenges, and you have found a way, and through the help of loving parents, it sounds like to navigate through life without one of the most important senses that we all take for granted, and and that's the eyesight.
+And you have found a way, and through the help of loving parents, it sounds like, to navigate through life without one of the most important senses that we all take for granted, and that's the eyesight.

-By the way, and I'm very hopeful that Neuralink may one day be able to help you see for the first time, and they're using artificial intelligence and science uh to to hopefully make that happen and help people with spinal cord injuries walk.
+By the way, and I'm very hopeful that Neuralink may one day be able to help you see for the first time.

-Because I you know, I think I whine and complain too much, and I need to knock it off.
+Because, you know, I think I whine and complain too much, and I need to knock it off.

-Um when I was being interviewed for for a job, it was a private job, the woman had the nerve to ask me if I knew how to use the bathroom, and I said, Well, you show me first.
+The woman had the nerve to ask me if I knew how to use the bathroom.

 What'd you say?